MIDDLEBURG HEIGHTS BRANCH

 CUYAHOGA COUNTY PUBLIC LIBRARY

-The new library serves as an anchor for the development of a bold new masterplan for Middleburg Heights.
+The new library serves as an anchor for the development of a bold new master plan for Middleburg Heights.
 The local mayor was very involved in the design review process because this new library is a benchmark for expressing the City’s vision for the architectural style of this development.
-By working closely with the City and Library we were able to implement the Library’s program for a highly functional 21st century library within the unique constraints needed to pass City approvals.
-The prominent location of this new library building along a major road, supports the greater vision of both the City and CCPL.
+By working closely with the City and Library, we were able to implement programs for a highly functional 21st century library within the unique constraints needed to pass City approvals.
+The prominent location of this new facility along a major road, supports the greater vision of both the City and CCPL.

-This library also incorporates intuitive technology for both staff and patrons that is not always immediately visible such as staff using Surface Pro tablets instead of being tethered to desktop computers.
-Additional features include: a drive-up service window and book drop, self-service café space with seating that is conveniently adjacent to study rooms, a mobile gaming station for the Teen Area, Storytime Room, Fireplace reading area, and a vast array of outlets expanding access to power for patrons.
+This library also incorporates intuitive technology for both staff and patrons that is not always immediately visible such as staff use of Surface Pro tablets instead of being tethered to desktop computers.
+Additional features include: a drive-up service window and book drop, self-service café space with seating, a mobile gaming station for the Teen Area, Storytime Room, Fireplace reading area, and a vast array of outlets expanding access to power for patrons.

 HBM ￨ Design Architect, Architect of Record, Interior Designer